 Thank you again, and good luck!

-You can vary this same script a bit if you’re saying no to a particular request but you don’t want it to hinder the person from reaching out for potential opportunities in the future.
-You can even gently state things you are interested in doing.
+You can vary this same script a bit if you’re saying no to a particular request.
+You don’t want it to hinder the person from reaching out for potential opportunities in the future.
+Another possibility would be gently stating things you are interested in doing.

 Thank you so much for thinking of me.
 I have explored opportunities like this in the past.
 It usually ends up not being a fit.
 For this reason, I have to say no to these types of requests but if there are ever opportunities to do [Insert what you’d like to do], feel free to reach out again.